anukriti2306/anukriti2306/README.md

 - 📫 Reach me at: **anukriti2306@gmail.com**

-- ⚡ Fun Fact: *Octopi punch fish to keep them in line during underwater hunts.*
+- ⚡ Fun Fact: *Octopi can modify their own RNA, and are much more intelligent than we perceive them to be.*

 ---